forbesmyester/direct.aviva.co.uk-pension-extractor/README.md

 Suspect you could get it out by manually re-entering it all or doing a GDPR request.

-However if you want your Pensions data the following (crude) JS will give you it as a JSON array.
-Many tools should be able to process this
+However if you want your Pensions data the following (crude) JS will give you it as a TSV.

 You'll need to open up the console (F12) and paste it in to run this.